cmu-delphi/covidcast-indicators/README.md

 ### Starting out

-The `main` branch should contain up-to-date code and supporting libraries This should be your starting point when creating a new indicator.
+The `main` branch should contain up-to-date code and supporting libraries.
+This should be your starting point when creating a new indicator.

 ```shell
 # Hint